xcube-dev/xcube/docs/source/cli/xcube_serve.md

       https://app.swaggerhub.com/apis/bcdev/xcube-server.

     Options:
-      -a, --address ADDRESS  Service address.
+      -A, --address ADDRESS  Service address.
 Defaults to 'localhost'.
-      --port PORT            Port number where the service will listen on.
+      -P --port PORT            Port number where the service will listen on.
                              Defaults to 8080.
       --prefix PREFIX        Service URL prefix.
 May contain template patterns such as "${version}" or "${name}".
 For example